Anytime you are working on a project that involves soil, the topic that comes up time and again is how to stabilize the ground for the project ahead.

 In all these cases however, many of the worst problems can be fixed if the soil is given a structural boost.
 You can get that through the addition of geofabrics, geogrids, and even geocells.

-But what exactly are these materials and how do they work?
+But what is geotextile fabric, what exactly are these geotextile materials, how do they work and what is geotextile fabric used for?
 Keep reading to find out more.

 What is Geotextile Fabric?